fchiarini/CyberResilienceFAQs/FAQ.md

 ### How does Cyber Resilience fit with NIST NIST Risk Management Framework (RMF) SP 800-53?
 put answer here

-### How does Cyber Resilience fit with Mitre ATT&CK?
+### How does Cyber Resilience fit with MITRE ATT&CK?
 put answer here

 ### How does Cyber Resilience relate to compliance?